hakanpolat/IMMD/Inverter topologies.md

 * A 2n+1 level CHB converter consists of n H-bridges in each phase
 * It is possible to generate an output voltage of ±kVdc/n (k from 0 to n).
 * CHB converters are supplied by isolated voltage sources or phase shift transformers for each bridge.
+Extra cost.
 * Each H- bridge only supplies a single-phase module and the instantaneous power from the input DC source is fluctuating.

 # Topology with transformers